duncanenman/dell-fan-controller/README.md

 ## Requisites

-1. Python 3 is installed.
+1. CentOS 8 (might work on earlier versions if Python 3 is installed)
 2. **IPMI Over LAN** is enabled in all used iDRACs (_Login > Network/Security > IPMI Settings_).
    + May not be needed if you're only managing the local machine.
 3. `lm-sensors` is installed and configured on the local machine.